-The college has extensive emergency operations plans in place using an "all hazards" approach to planning.
+The College has extensive emergency operations plans in place using an "all hazards" approach to planning.
 We work closely with the Galloway Township Office of Emergency Management (OEM), the Atlantic County OEM, and the New Jersey State Police OEM in developing and testing these plans.
 The Incident Command System (ICS) is used in the management of our plans.
-We test these plans several times annually and update them in accordance with our needs.
-Campus wide notification regarding emergencies are issued via various means, including but not limited to, text messaging, campus wide telephone messaging, College home web page, campus wide email, campus television and radio, electronic message signs as well as other means as needed or required.
+We test our plans and our emergency response and evacuation at least annually using both announced and unannounced exercises and revise them as needed.
+Campus-wide notification regarding emergencies are issued via various means, including but not limited to, text messaging, campus-wide telephone messaging, College home Web page, campus wide email, campus television and radio, electronic message signs as well as other means as needed or required.
 We have established an Emergency Procedures Guide to assist our community in preparing for most emergencies.
 The guide is available campus wide in all classrooms and offices.
-It is also available on the Police Department's website: www.stockton.edu/police on the Emergency Procedures page.
+It is also available on the Police Department's Web site: www.stockton.edu/police on the Emergency Procedures page.